alexandrainst/alexandra-ml-template/{{cookiecutter.project_name}}/README.md

 - `make type-check`: Type check the code using `mypy`.
 - `make test`: Run tests using `pytest` and update the coverage badge in the readme.
 - `make docker`: Build a Docker image and run the Docker container.
-- `make docs`: Generate HTML documentation using `pdoc`.
+- `make docs`: View documentation locally in a browser.
-- `make view-docs`: View the generated HTML documentation in a browser.
+- `make publish-docs`: Publish documentation to GitHub Pages.
 - `make tree`: Show the project structure as a tree.